TanjaDS/Examensarbete_Airbnb/README.md

 # Dependencies

 This project requires the libraries to be installed.
-Run setup.yml to create a conda env with all dependecies.
+Run setup.yml to create a conda env with all dependecies. conda env create -f setup.yml

 # Author